 Most chicken coops have a small door for the birds to pass in and out of the shelter.
 However, these access doors are often located off the ground because of design details.

-Designing a hen house ramp should be easy, but that’s only true until you sit down to do it.
+Building a hen house ramp should be easy, but you need to give it some thought before starting.
 There are a lot of variables that go into making ramps.

 While a chicken coop ramp is a simple board that stretches from the ground to the door, designing one can be tricky.
 You need to decide on the slope, width, and length.
-And whether or not the ramp needs small cleats so the chickens can easily walk up and down the ramp without slipping.
+As well as whether or not the ramp needs small cleats so the chickens can easily walk up and down the ramp without slipping.
+Bird tendons are very easily injured from sudden slips on slippery ramps.
+Finally, fasten in a way that will not interfere with closing the door at night to protect them from predators.

 1. Getting the angle right

 The ramp’s angle with the coop is the most crucial aspect when designing a ramp.
-And while there is no magic number, you don’t want to construct a slide in the name of a ramp.
 No matter how high off the ground the door is, the ramp should never be more than 45°.

-If you want to construct a ramp without cleats, make it long enough so that the angle of the ascent is 30 degrees or less.
+If you want to construct a ramp without cleats, make it long enough so that the angle of the ascent is 30° or less.
 For steeper ramps inclined 30° to 45°, place cleats every 4 to 6 inches.
 The cleats should be at least ¾ inch wide x ¾ inch high in size.
 Generally, the steeper the ramp, the closer the cleats must be.
-For stability and comfort, some chicken growers will put cleats 3 inches apart.
+Some chicken growers will put cleats 3 inches apart for stability and comfort.

 2. Ideal width

-A henhouse ramp should be at least 8 to 10 inches wide.
+A henhouse door and ramp should be at least 8 to 12 inches wide.
 Anything less will be uncomfortable for your chickens.

 3. What length for a chicken coop ramp